splunk/splunk-library-dotnetlogging/README.md

 #### Version 1.0 prerelease

-The Splunk Library for .NET Logging contains library code to enable developers to easily log to Splunk via TraceListeners or the Semantic Logging Application Block from Microsoft.
+The Splunk Library for .NET Logging enables developers to easily log to Splunk via TraceListeners or the Semantic Logging Application Block from Microsoft.

+In particular, it provides:

+* A `UdpTraceListener` which is a [.NET Trace Listener] (http://msdn.microsoft.com/en-us/library/4y5y10s7(v=vs.110).aspx) that logs events to Splunk over UDP.
+Popular logging frameworks support appending to the Trace Infrastructure including [Log4Net](http://logging.apache.org/log4net/release/sdk/log4net.Appender.TraceAppender.html), NLog (http://nlog-project.org/documentation/v2.0.1/html/T_NLog_Targets_TraceTarget.htm)  and Enterprise Library all support outputting to the Trace infrastructure thus allowing them to leverage this new listener.

 Splunk is a search engine and analytic environment that uses a distributed map-reduce architecture to efficiently index, search and process large